 Victoria Parres joined the St. Louis Arc in 2008 bringing more than 15 years of experience in accounting and business management.
 Vicky previously served in various capacities, including Corporate Controller, for J.W.
 Terrill where she developed and implemented strategic plans, automated operations, and streamlined processes.
 A graduate of Saint Louis University, Vicky holds a bachelor’s degree in Business Management with an emphasis in Accounting.

 Sharon Spurlock has worked with people with developmental disabilities since 1982.
 She worked in residential supports and employment services and oversaw the St. Louis Arc’s Community Integration programs for 19 years prior to moving into Family Support.
 Sharon is recognized as an expert in person-centered philosophy and advocacy.
 Sharon’s passion is helping people with disabilities and their families find great supports in the community.
-She began her current job directing St. Louis Arc’s family support services in 2008.
+She began her job directing St. Louis Arc’s family support services in 2008, before moving into her role as Senior Director of Family Education in 2023.

 Mary Anne Tolliver

 Mary Anne Tolliver joined the Arc in 1984 as a direct support professional.
-Fifteen years later she was named to her current role, where she supervises the St. Louis Arc’s on-campus group homes.
-Mary Anne holds a master’s degree in public administration from Southern Illinois University—Edwardsville.
+Fifteen years later she was named to her current role, where she supervises the St. Louis Arc’s Dautel Circle.
+Mary Anne holds a master’s degree in Public Administration from Southern Illinois University—Edwardsville.
 She is area representative for the Missouri chapter of the American Network of Community Options and Resources (ANCOR) as well as the committee chair for the St. Louis area (SLANCOR).
+A national speaker on end of life care, Mary Anne has completed certification with the National Task Group on Intellectual Disabilities and Dementia Practices for Dementia Capable Care of Adults with ID and Dementia.